Sunday, May 31, 2015

 • Denies that Metz capitulates without fighting (on October 28) and publishes optimistic bulletins that no one believes.

-• Forces immediate payment of customs from a farmer bringing a huge herd of cattle and supplies into town when the siege is imminent, refusing an I.O.U.
+• Forces immediate payment of customs from a farmer bringing cattle and supplies into town when the siege is imminent, refusing an I.O.U.

-• Forbids using barriers that surround properties for firewood, despite the cold.
-(It does allow tear down trees, but the wood is too green.)
+• Forbids using the barriers that surround properties as firewood.
+(It does allow tearing down trees, but the wood is too green.)

 • Fails to establish coherent price controls or rationing.
 In the particularly miserable 13th, there is no rationing until the last days of the siege.